Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Range:** Melee, 15 feet

-**Targets:** Single-target
+**Targets:** Multi-target

-**Attack:** Expertise
+**Attack:** Agility

 **Duration:** Instant

 </div>

-As you fan your hands, gushing air pours forth from your fingertips, stripping your foes of their defenses.
-Make an Expertise attack against each creature within a 15 foot radius cone.
-If you hit, deal 1d4 + Presence fire damage and apply a stack of defenseless.
+As you fan your hands, flickering flames pours forth from your fingertips, igniting your foes.
+Make an Agility attack against each creature within a 15 foot radius cone, including youserlf.
+If you hit, apply 6 + Presence stacks of aflame.

-If you have at least 4 stacks of fire exposure, make an attack against each creature within a 15 foot radius of yourself instead.
+If you have at least 4 stacks of fire exposure, make an attack against each creature within a 15 foot radius of yourself, including yourself, instead.

 ### Flame Step